 The impressive lobby prepares the visitor for the unique three-dimensional visual experience displayed at the Davidson Visitor’s Center.

-Descending the ramps of the different ancient periods provides a journey through two thousand years of history.
+Descending the ramps of the different ancient periods takes visitors on a journey through two thousand years of history.

-The most impressive exhibit is the interactive-virtual model of the Temple Mount, activated by a super-computer, which illustrates the Second Temple Period.
-This film documents 150 years of the Temple Mount area’s excavation and uses the most modern animation to depict the Pilgrimage to the Temple.
+The most impressive exhibit is the interactive-virtual model of the Temple Mount, activated by a super-computer that illustrates the Second Temple Period.
+The film documents 150 years of excavations in the Temple Mount area and uses the most modern animation to depict the Pilgrimage to the Temple.

-After your experience at the Archeological Park, the walls of Jerusalem will never look the same.
+After your experience at the Archaeological Park, the walls of Jerusalem will never look the same.

 Fridays and on the eve of festivals: 7am – 12pm

-The site is closed on Shabbat and festivals, and on the eve of Yom Kippur and Rosh Hashana, and on Tisha B'av.
+The site is closed on Shabbat and holidays, as well as on the eve of Yom Kippur and Rosh Hashana, and on Tisha B'av.

 Bible Lands Museum Jerusalem